King Otto (film)

-King Otto (König Otto, Βασιλιάς Όττο) is a 2021 feature film directed by Christopher André Marks.
+King Otto (König Otto, Βασιλιάς Όττο) is a 2021 documentary film directed by Christopher André Marks.
 The film tells the story of the victory of the Greece National Football Team at the 2004 European Championships.

 Plot

 The Greece National Football Team at UEFA Euro 2004 are ranked 300 - 1, and had never won a game in a major international football tournament.
 Otto Rehhagel has left everything behind in his native Germany to take on the underachieving national team.
 Matched against the giants of European football, the coach and the team come together to write a new chapter in Greek mythology and to achieve one of the biggest shocks in sports history.